sparkflows/sparkflows-docs/docs/databricks/user-guide/reading-s3.rst

 You can also create external tables in Databricks over data in S3.
 Fire Insights can process data from Databricks tables.

-To get more details, read `Databricks Documnetation. <https://docs.databricks.com/_static/notebooks/data-import/s3.html>`_
+To get more details, read `Databricks Documentation. <https://docs.databricks.com/_static/notebooks/data-import/s3.html>`_

 Access S3 Buckets from Databricks